 Elevation: 9,053 ft

-From Mackay, Idaho, travel west on Highway 93 until you reach Doublespring Road (116 on Google Maps).
-Travel north on Doublesprings Road until you reach a well-defined 4WD road Google shows as 307.
+From Mackay, Idaho, travel northwest on US-93 until you reach a junction with Doublespring Road (116 on Google Maps).
+Travel north on Doublespring Road until you reach a well-defined 4WD road that Google shows as 307.
 Take 307 until you reach 308.
 Climb 308 as far as you can and park.
-You will likely need a 4WD to ascend 308, however, we did not need one to get to our starting point shown on the GPS track, below.
+You will likely need a 4WD to ascend 308.
+However, we did not need one to get to our starting point shown on the GPS track below.

-From your parking spot along 308, climb on the track until it disappears and head to the saddle area around 8200 feet.
-As you head south, toward the north ridge of Peak 9053, you will encounter a jeep track that ascends partially up the mountain.
+From your parking spot along 308, climb up the track until it disappears.
+Head to the saddle area around 8,200 feet.
+As you head south (toward the North Ridge of Peak 9053), you will encounter a jeep track that ascends partially up the mountain.
 Stay on the track for a while and then bushwhack directly through easy vegetation to the flat summit.

 We combined our climb of Peak 9053 with Peak 8937 to the north.
-Our GPS track below is missing the descent from 9053 to our vehicle.
-We descended via the western gully, right near the “T” in Forest on the track.
-You can also ascend this gully but it is steeper than the north approach.
+Our GPS track below is missing the descent from Peak 9053 to our vehicle.
+We descended via the west gully, right near the “T” in Forest on the track.
+You can also ascend this gully, but it is steeper than the north approach.
 From the summit, you have nice views of the north side of Mount Borah and Mountaineer Peak as well as other surrounding 10K and 11K peaks.
 You might also catch a rainbow.